nus-sps/modules.sp3172/Assessments and Assessors.md

 **Supplemental Material/appendix**: Additional figures, videos, and elaboration on methods and computational analysis.

-### Poster presentation (10%, group)
+### Poster Presentation
+> #### *10% | Group*

 The purpose of a scientific poster is to visually present a summary of your research that complements your interactions with other SPS students or examiner during a poster session.
 Similar to slides in your presentation, a poster is a visual aid that supports your oral communication of information.

-### Oral Viva (20%, individual)
+### Oral Presentation (Congress)

-During the viva, you will be required to answer questions regarding various aspects of your project.
-Students will be graded on the clarity of explanations and their understanding of the project.
-Each student will be assessed individually for the Viva.

-### Final presentation (20%, individual)
+> #### *20% | Individual*

 **Duration**: Each group will be allocated a 25-minute time slot, comprising of 15 minutes of presentation, 7 minutes of Q&A and 3 minutes of buffer time to set up the slides and to pack up after the entire presentation.

 !!!
 All students should arrive punctually and attend the whole duration of SP3172 congress.
 Non-compliance will result in marks deduction on the overall score.
 !!!

-### Continual assessment (10%, individual)
+### Oral Viva Examination
+> #### *20% | Individual*

+During the viva, you will be required to answer questions regarding various aspects of your project.
+Students will be graded on the clarity of explanations and their understanding of the project.
+Each student will be assessed individually for the Viva.

+### Continuous Assessment
+> #### *10% | Individual*

-The Continual Assessment is a form of evaluation of the student’s contribution to the project work in the host PI lab and this is graded by the host laboratory PI.
+The Continuous Assessment is an evaluation of the student’s contribution to the project work in the host PI lab.
+It is is graded by the host laboratory PI.

 **Grading component**: The CA grading includes general work attitudes (attendance, initiative and self-motivation), problem solving ability, presentation/communication of ideas, and data analysis during the duration of the project.
 Students are recommended to be consistently and actively involved in their project and maintain favourable group dynamics with other members of the group.

 **Duration**: The duration over which the continual assessment takes place will be the entire course of the project, from start to end.
 However, the actual grading of the continual assessment component will take place in the same week as the congress.

-### Mid Semester Abstract/Presentation (10%, group)
+### Mid Semester Abstract/Presentation
+> #### *10% | Group*

 !!!
 Information provided is subject to changes